nperozzi/ugly_snake/README.md

 - This repository is provided as-is for learning purposes.
 Feel free to reuse or modify.

-TODO:
+# TODO:
-* speedup
-* state-machine
 * Display flickers.
 I should be redrawing the characters that change only.
-* If you press arrow keys too often, it remembers those key presses and executes the movements with delay.
+* A state-machine to make a "Start Page" and a "Game Over" page.